LargeST: A Benchmark Dataset for Large-Scale Traffic Forecasting: The LargeST Benchmark Dataset

 Furthermore, LargeST contains five years of traffic flow data (from 2017 to 2021) with a 5-minute interval (same as PeMS), resulting in a total of 525,888 time frames.
-In this study, we opt not to remove nodes with a high rate of missing traffic flow values, as doing so could potentially disrupt the graph topology.
+In this study, we opt not to remove nodes with a high rate of missing traffic flow values.
+Because we intend to maintain the data in its original state as much as possible, so that users have the discretion to decide whether to fill missing values or not.
+Moreover, there exist a number of tools/methods to fill the missing values in the time series data.
+For example, the \emph{interpolate()} function in the Pandas library is a handy and simple tool to do this.